Configure c4 for AWS

 -

-c4 must be installed and accessible.
+Exasol Deployment Tool (c4) must be installed on the system used to run the deployment.
 For more information, see Install c4.

-- An AWS access key for accessing your deployment on AWS.
-For more information, see Understanding and getting your AWS credentials.
+For more information about AWS credentials, see Understanding and getting your AWS credentials.

-- AWS Command Line Interface v2.
-For more information, see Installing or updating the latest version of the AWS CLI.
+For more information about the AWS CLI, see Installing or updating the latest version of the AWS CLI.

 The following parameters must always be defined in the local configuration file: